EpiCoronaHack/Hackathon2020/README.md

 ## Collaborative computing

 We have a dedicated JupyterHub for EpiCoronaHack!
 It's deployed on Compute Canada, thanks to Jim Colliander and Ian Allison.
 See https://epicoronahack.syzygy.ca/.
+For more information about collaborative computing, see https://intro.syzygy.ca.